AaltoSciComp/scicomp-docs/triton/tut/array.rst

 The array tasks are copies of the "master" batch script that are automatically submitted to Slurm.
-Slurm provides a unique environment variable ``SLURM_ARRAY_TASK_ID`` to each task which could be used for handling input output files to each task.
+Slurm provides a unique environment variable ``SLURM_ARRAY_TASK_ID`` to each task which could be used for handling input/output files to each task.

 .. note::